 Shore leave can be an important element for ensuring seafarers' health and well-being.
 The SIU does not support any full bans on shore leave.
-The SIU has agreed to support shore leave restrictions in the following ports only (as of October 6, 2020):
+The SIU has agreed to support shore leave restrictions in the following ports only (as of October 21, 2020):

 - All U.S. Ports

 - Clarkson (Peel Region)

 - Port of Toronto

 - Port of Montreal

+- Port of Quebec

 - Côte-Sainte-Catherine

 - Bécancour

 - Valleyfield

 - Trois-Rivières

 - Sorel

 - Port of Hamilton